Home > Health & Wellness > Health Library > Knee Replacement Surgery

 thigh and lower leg (shin) bones and usually the kneecap are capped with

-artificial surfaces lined with metal and plastic.
-Usually, doctors replace the
+artificial surfaces.
+These surfaces are lined with metal and plastic.
+In most cases, doctors replace the

 entire surface at the ends of the thigh and lower leg bones.
 Doctors usually secure knee joint